kjac/FormEditor/Docs/extend.md

 ## Replacing the default storage
 The storage for form submissions can be replaced by your own custom implementation (or with one of the [sample implementations)(../Samples/)).
 Read more [here](storage.md).

+## Custom handling of submission limitations
+Form Editor supports limiting the submissions made to a specific form per user.
+The default implementation uses a cookie to track which forms the users have submitted.
+If this doesn't work for you, you can create your own handler (or extend the default one).
+You can replace the handling globally in `FormEditor.config`, or per instance by setting `FormModel.MaxSubmissionsForCurrentUserHandler`.